 Information exchange on the initiative of the VTS centre or the vessel / Lock information.
-Moored at jettles, berths and locks. loading/discharging sequences, berthing positions, etc. This channel is not monitored by the VTS centre.
-Von-nautical information between barges concerning TERMINAL CHANNEL BARGES terminal channel barges VHF 82 VHF 85 channel for non-nautical information TERMINAL CHANNEL BARGES PORT OPERATIONS CHANNEL VHF channel 81 TRAFFIC CHANNEL
+Moored at jettles, berths and locks.
+TERMINAL CHANNEL BARGES terminal channel barges VHF 82 VHF 85 relevant manoeurres name of the vessel Message: destination position draught at Buoy 65 on VHF channel 12 at Buoy 35 on VHF channel 85 Inbound to Antwerpen: